fedejaure/cookiecutter-modern-pypackage/docs/prompts.rst

 version
     The starting version number of the package.

+package_tool
+    The tool used to manage dependencies

 Options
 -------

 The following package configuration options set up different features for your project.

+package_tool
+    Whether to create a project using Pipenv or using Poetry.

 open_source_license
     Whether to add a license file.
 Options: ["MIT", "BSD", "ISC", "Apache Software License 2.0", "GNU General Public License v3", "Not open source"s]